varunkumardev/amitmerchant1990.github.io/_posts/2020-11-01-how-to-upgrade-application-codebase-to-use-PHP-8-features-rector.md

 Rector uses something called [rules](https://github.com/rectorphp/rector/blob/master/docs/rector_rules_overview.md) to upgrade the PHP codebase.
 These ranges from framework-specific rules to different PHP version specific rules.

 We'll update the `rector.php` to use [PHP 8.0 specific rule sets](https://github.com/rectorphp/rector/blob/master/config/set/php80.php).
-To do so, replace the content of `rector.php` content with the following.
+To do so, replace the content of `rector.php` with the following.

 ```php
 <?php